Strategies and Tips for the GRE® Subject Tests

 - A general review of your college courses is probably the best preparation for the test.
 However, the test covers a broad range of subject matter and no one is expected to be familiar with every question.

-- Use the Subject Test practice book that will be sent to you when you register to become familiar with the types of questions used in the test, paying special attention to the directions.
+- Use the Subject Test practice book to become familiar with the types of questions used in the test, paying special attention to the directions.
 If you thoroughly understand the directions, you will have more time during the test to focus on the questions themselves.
 Download a free Subject Test practice book now.

 On Test Day